kbonney/kbonney.github.io/_posts/2021-10-2-substringgame.md

+---
-# Substring Game: A lesson in efficiency
+title: "Substring Game: A lesson in efficiency"
+layout: post
+flavor: "Read as: I am bad at optimization"
+---

 Hackerrank offers a fun and engaging way to learn coding through challenges.
 Recenly, I solved a challenge relating to substrings and learned about the important difference between a theoretically adequate script, and one that is practically implementable.
 The challenge was this:
 > Kevin and Stuart want to play the 'The Substring Game'.